Affiliate Marketing vs Own Product?

 When starting an online business there are many pros and cons about developing your own product vs affiliate marketing where you sell a ready developed product as an “affiliate” and take a commission on it.

-Developing your own product is a legitimate way of making money online that is promoted by many Internet coaches – and there are good reasons they do this, because these teach skills that students can use over and over again.
+Developing your own product is a legitimate way of making money online that is promoted by many Internet coaches – and there are good reasons to follow such a course, because these teach skills that students can use over and over again.